Sacramento's embattled district attorney faces the run of her life

 The vast majority of the establishment Democrats have already endorsed Schubert—and so far, none has succumbed to the reformers’ pressure tactics.
 (The Phillips campaign chalks up its endorsement deficit in part to the fact that Phillips didn’t start campaigning until January, more than two months after Schubert announced her bid.)
 There is no independent polling in the race.
 In an internal poll commissioned by the Phillips campaign, voters overwhelmingly chose Schubert, but after they were read “brief and balanced” statements describing the candidates and their positions, Phillips pulled to an 11 point lead.
 The Schubert campaign would not share any internal polling results.

 If she loses, Schubert wouldn’t be the first district attorney to go down over a police shooting.
-The former Cleveland prosecutor who declined to press charges in the 2014 police shooting death of 12-year-old Tamir Rice, and the former prosecutor who botched her handling of the Laquan McDonald case in Chicago, were both defeated in 2016.
-So was the former Florida prosecutor who failed to convict Trayvon Martin’s killer, George Zimmerman.
+Cleveland’s former top prosecutor Tim McGinty, who declined to press charges in the 2014 death of 12-year-old Tamir Rice, and Anita Alvarez, who faced calls for her resignation over her botched handling of the Laquan McDonald case in the Chicago area, were both defeated in 2016, as was Angela Corey, the former Florida prosecutor who failed to convict Trayvon Martin’s killer, George Zimmerman.
 Reform DA candidates beat incumbents in several more races in 2016 and last year.

 Sacramento County Sheriff Scott Jones faces a similar type of electoral challenge.
 In January, the editorial board of the Sacramento Bee published an op-ed calling for someone run against Jones, a Republican and a staunch Trump supporter who was unopposed in his previous re-election bid.
 The paper cited lawsuits over alleged abuse by Jones’ deputies that have cost the county millions, and personal attacks the sheriff made last year against the founder of BLM Sacramento.
 Jones has also taken heat for his office’s contract with the Immigration and Customs Enforcement Agency to house detainees in a county jail.